Forewarned is forearmed on Renters' Rights Bill say Propertymark expert panel

 Get involved

 We continue to make the case for evidence-based policies that support a flexible and fair private rented sector for all.
-Head of Policy, Timothy Douglas and Regional Executive, Valerie Bannister have confirmed meetings with Ministers to present evidence.
+Head of Policy and Campaigns, Timothy Douglas and Regional Executive, Valerie Bannister have confirmed meetings with Ministers to present evidence.
 To add your comments please email [email protected].

 Writing to your MP as a resident and business owner or employee is a powerful way of ensuring your voice is heard.
 There is a huge demand for rented property across the country, so it is vital that legislative change is fit for purpose and does not cause landlords to leave the sector or deter new entrants from providing much needed homes to rent.